Eye Color Facts & Choosing Specs that Enhance Eye Color

 The shape of eyeglasses you get should be based on both the shape of your face and personal taste; and now you know which color options to look for.

 This guest post was written by Stephanie Teskers, who is a runner, blogger & proud mother of the two greatest kids ever.
-When she's not watching Gray's Anatomy, she reads up on Velashape Cellulite Treatment and follows Sono Bello on Twitter and Facebook.
+When she’s not watching Gray’s Anatomy, she reads up on Velashape Cellulite Treatment.